 Can allergies and weather conditions cause Dry Eye?

-Environmental factors such as dust, allergens, smoke, dry air, the heat or air conditioning, wearing contact lenses or reading for extended periods of time and computer use can aggravate Dry Eye, but they are not the cause.
+Many environmental factors such as dust, allergens, smoke and dry air can aggravate Dry Eye.
+Other factors can include wearing contact lenses, reading for extended periods of time and computer use, but they are not the cause.
 The cause of Dry Eye is a dysfunction of the tear producing glands which results in reduced production of tears.

 How do I know if I have Dry Eye?